diskuv/dkml-installer-ocaml/README.md

-# DkML Installer
+# DkML Installer - Native Code Edition

+> There is a less-powerful but faster-to-install version of the installer available as the [DkML Installer - Bytecode Edition] that requires no Administrator permissions.
+That edition is preferable for education.

+[DkML Installer - Bytecode Edition]: https://github.com/diskuv/dkml-installer-ocaml-byte

-The DkML distribution is an open-source set of software that supports software development in pure OCaml.
-The distribution's strengths are its:
+DkML Native Code Edition is an open-source set of software that supports software development with mixed OCaml/C development.
+The Edition's strengths are its:

 * full compatibility with OCaml standards like Opam, Dune and ocamlfind
 * laser focus on "native" development (desktop software, mobile apps and embedded software) through support for the standard native compilers like Visual Studio